About Renee Bracey Sherman

 Hailed as the ‘Beyoncé of Abortion Storytelling,' for over a decade, Renee has been recognized as one of the most vital voices in elevating the conversation about abortion experiences, and using creative and innovative strategies to shift the conversation centering Black people, people of color, and other marginalized identities.
 She popularized the phrase “everyone loves someone who had an abortion,” coined ‘abortionsplaining,’ and created the #AskAboutAbortion campaign which led to presidential candidates being asked questions about their plans to increase abortion access.
 In 2022, Renee made history by becoming the first person to testify before Congress and describe how someone can self-manage an abortion with pills.
 She has trained hundreds of abortion storytellers in the United States and around the world, including elected officials and celebrities.
 The storytellers have been featured in articles, interviews, books, media, comics, events, and legislative testimonies.

-In 2014, she published the results and recommendations from these interviews in two 20-page guides, Saying Abortion Aloud, which are used and referenced across the reproductive health, rights, and justice field.
+In 2014, she published Saying Abortion Aloud, the results and recommendations from interviews with abortion storytellers, which are used and referenced across the reproductive health, rights, and justice field.
 In 2015, Renee partnered with media critic and author Anita Sarkeesian and anti-rape activist and author Jaclyn Friedman to co-author Speak Up & Stay Safe(r), a multilingual digital guide on handling online harassment.

 Renee has written articles featured in the The New York Times, The Guardian, The Financial Times, EBONY Magazine, The Nation, and Cosmopolitan, among others.
 She is a go-to voice for commentary on race, gender, and health care.
 Her analyses of pop culture representations of abortion have been featured in The Washington Post, Bitch, Al Jazeera, and more.